Famous curry rice in Singapore that are cheap and good

 Image credit: @vincentzo73

 A popular stall at Ghim Moh Market & Food Centre, Hai Nan Hometown Curry tops their rice with rich and slightly spicy chicken curry.
-Unlike the rest on this list, you don’t get to point and pick the sides you want to go with your curry rice.
-Their Hainan Curry Chicken Cutlet Rice ($5) comes as a fixed plate, with rice, curry, potatoes and plenty of fried chicken.
+Unlike the rest of the curry rice stalls on this list, you don’t get to pick the sides you want with your curry rice.
+Their Hainan Curry Chicken Cutlet Rice ($5) comes as a fixed plate, with rice, curry, potatoes and plenty of chicken that’s fried to order.
 If you prefer, you can also get just a bowl of Curry Chicken ($4.50/$6.50) to go with rice ($0.50/$0.80) or a loaf of fluffy bread ($1).

 Guilty pleasure for all curry lovers

-Nothing quite beats indulging in a plate of warm rice overflowing with a ladle full of curry gravy, and with this list, you can enjoy without having to worry about making a hole in your wallet!
+Nothing quite beats indulging in a plate of warm rice overflowing with a ladle full of curry gravy, and with this list of places for curry rice in Singapore, you can enjoy without having to worry about making a hole in your wallet!
 If curry rice is not quite your thing, we also have a list of cheap nasi lemak for you to enjoy a similarly hearty experience.